Door phone: Operation

 A door phone in its most basic version is a two-way intercom allowing communication from the street to the inside of a building.
 More complex door phones are connected to electric strikes, and can unlock and open the door to allow access to the interior of the building.

 The part of the door phone on the exterior of a building is known as the door phone plate.
 It is located at the outside of the entrance of each building.
 Door phone plates consist of a matrix of buttons. each of them drive a buzzer located in a unit inside each apartment building.
 Each apartment building contains a button that can activate the electric strike.

 There are several installation systems, the most traditional being a system known as 4 + 1, named for the types of wiring that it requires.
 A 4 + 1 system requires four wires that handle power, communication, and the door system, and another wire for communication between an in-unit apartment resident and the person using the door phone.

 Video door phones

-Going a little further in time, we find video door phones featuring a video installation apart from the classical audio.
+Video door phones have a video installation in addition to the audio.
 In these cases, the intercom plate has the same structure as the previous version but features a video monitor connected to a surveillance camera that allows inspecting the person who pressed the button and part of the surrounding area.